 - NUR 511: Care of Women, Children and Adolescents I

 - NUR 512: Care of Women, Children and Adolescents II

 - NUR 513: Synthesis of Advanced Practice Care of Patients in Primary Settings – Practicum I

 - NUR 514: Synthesis of Advanced Practice Care of Patients in Primary Settings – Practicum II

 - NUR 515: Entry into Independent Practice

-To apply to Campbellsville’s MSN degree, prospective students must complete the following steps:
+To apply to Campbellsville’s online MSN FNP degree program, prospective students must complete the following steps:

 - Complete the online application.

 - Completion of a BSN degree from a regionally accredited U.S. college or university.

 - Cumulative collegiate GPA of 3.0 or higher on a 4.0 scale